How Interoception Can Rewire Your Nervous System

 This seesaw can become a survival pattern when regulation hasn’t been learned or embodied.

-Without healthy co-regulation in childhood, or when trauma is unresolved, people often turn to whatever strategies they can find to try to regulate:
+Without healthy co-regulation in childhood, or when trauma is unresolved, people often turn to whatever strategies they can find to regulate:

 • Someone with excessive fear or anxiety (hyperarousal) may use depressants (alcohol, sedatives) to quiet their system.

-• Someone feeling flat or disconnected (hypoarousal) may seek stimulants (caffeine, sugar, drugs, risky behavior) to feel alive.
+• Someone feeling flat or disconnected (hypoarousal) may seek stimulants (caffeine, sugar, drugs, risky behavior) to feel alive again.

-While understandable, these strategies don’t create lasting regulation.
-The true goal is to help the nervous system learn safer, healthier pathways back into balance.
+The problem is that these strategies don’t create lasting regulation.
+The true goal is to help the nervous system to learn safer, natural, and healthier pathways to bring it back into balance.

 Co-Regulation in Action: Broadening the Window

-Parents, partners, and loved ones can play a key role by:
+Parents, partners, and loved ones can support this process by:

 • Naming what they see: “It looks like you’re feeling overwhelmed.
 Do you want to take a break?”